askmike/gekko/docs/internals/Actors.md

 ## What kind of events can I listen to?

-Gekko divides different kinds of events into feeds to which an actor can subscribe.

-### Market feed

-- `trade`: Everytime Gekko refetched trade data and it has new trades, it will propogate the most recent one.
+- `trade`: Everytime Gekko refetched an exchange trade data and it has new trades, it will propogate the most recent one.
 - `candle`: Everytime Gekko calculated a new candle (as defined by the candleSize), it is propogated here.
 - `small candle`: Everytime Gekko calculated a new small candle (always 1 minute size candles), it is propogated here.
-- `history`: internal event used by the trading method to get historical market data.
+- `history`: internal event used by the trading methods to get historical market data.

-### Advice feed

 - `advice`: Everytime an implemented trading method suggests you change your position.

 ## Implementing a new actor